Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 `@azure/core-lro` is a JavaScript library that allows developers to build pollers that keep track of Long Running Operations (LROs) that require consecutive calls to endpoints provided by the Azure services to update a local representation of the status of the remote operation until its completion.

-Even though this library is publicly available for installation, this library is not intended to be used outside of the projects inside of the `azure-sdk-for-js` repository.
+**Please note:** This library is intended to be used as a dependency of official Azure SDK packages and not intended for inclusion in your projects directly.

 `@azure/core-lro` is made following our [Long Running Operations guidelines](https://azure.github.io/azure-sdk/typescript_design.html#ts-lro)